 The English for Academics and Professionals (EAP) program offers courses in Academic Writing, Academic Speaking, and Pronunciation.
-EAP courses at the English Language Center (ELC) address written and oral communication issues specific to individuals who have a first language other than English and are pursuing academic and professional endeavors.
+EAP courses at the English Language Center (ELC) support academic written and oral communication for students who use English as an Additional Language (EAL).
 Students meet both as a group and individually with an instructor to work on their specific language needs.

 - The survey may close before the testing date depending on the number of applicants.

 - Placement into course sections is based on 1) first-come, first-served and 2) schedule availability.

 - Only one course may be selected; fill out the survey again for extra classes.

-- Make a note of the time and date of the section you selected as well as the test date and time.
+- Make a note of the time and date of the section you selected as well as the assessment date and time.
 You will not be able to re-enter the survey after you submit it.

 - Wait to receive an e-mail message regarding your testing schedule.

-- Come to the ELC on the test date for your assessment test.
+- Come to the ELC on the assessment date you have received via email.

 - Wait to receive an e-mail message regarding confirmation of your placement into an ELC course.

 Students complete a language assessment, which includes a writing sample for Academic Writing and a short interview for Academic Speaking and/or Pronunciation.
-The instructor uses these assessments to develop a language profile for each student with specific areas for focus during the course.
+The instructor uses these assessments to better understand each student’s language needs to know which areas to focus on during the course.

 - All assessments take place at the English Language Center.

-The ELC offers one tuition-free English-language course each Fall and Spring semester to Vanderbilt individuals who have a first language other than English who are undergraduate, graduate, and professional students or VU faculty, staff, and scholars.*
+The ELC offers one tuition-free English-language course each Fall and Spring semester to Vanderbilt individuals who use English as an Additional Language (EAL) who are undergraduate, graduate, and professional students or VU faculty, staff, and scholars.*